Materials and Tools

 Softer blocks:

 I love to experiment with surfaces when printmaking, but I do have my favorites that I seem to always come back to.
-My favorite printmaking blocks are Eco Karve (which is made from 100% recycled materials,) and Soft Kut Blocks (my favorite for puzzle piece printmaking) These softer materials are easy to carve, but it can be tricky to get them to hold fine lines and details.
+My favorite printmaking blocks are Eco Karve (which is made from 100% recycled materials,) and Soft Kut Blocks (my favorite for puzzle piece printmaking) These softer materials are easy to carve, but it can be VERY tricky to get them to hold fine lines and details.
 I've found a way to make them work with my style, but it could be a limiting factor for others.
-Recently, I've also started working with Ready Cut, which is awesome because it has a lighter layer underneath, which allows you to preview how your work will look.
+I've also enjoyed working with Ready Cut, which is awesome because it has a lighter layer underneath, which allows you to preview how your work will look.

 Firmer Blocks: